 Wrestling is a physically demanding sport that has been around for thousands of years.
 Some believe it is one of the oldest sports around.
 Wrestlers compete at all levels of competition from high school to college to the Olympic level.
 There are various tournaments throughout the country, which are sponsored by different organizations such as the U. S. Wrestling Foundation, the American Athletic Union and the Olympics.
 In San Diego County we have multiple high school and college sponsored tournaments.
 These tournaments are dedicated to athletes of all sizes, ages, genders and experience.
 Wrestling offers something for everyone.
 Each participate is matched with some one of their equal weight class and experience level.
 This helps decrease the risk of injury overall.
 Even though these rules are put in place to decrease the risk of injury they still tend to occur as in any other sport.

 Wrestling injuries most commonly affect the head, shoulders, knees and skin but can also affect other areas of the body.
 These injuries can range from sprains and strains to more serious traumatic type injuries.
 In our clinic we successfully treat many of these sprains and strains.
-As a sports medicine doctor I see a wide variety of these musculoskeletal type injuries.
-At our sports medicine Clinic we often see a direct relationship between injuries, age of the participant or athlete, and frequency of participation.
+I see a wide variety of these musculoskeletal type injuries.
+At our clinic we often see a direct relationship between injuries, age of the participant or athlete, and frequency of participation.
 Some of the most common injuries include—various muscle strains, prepatellar bursitis, ACL and PCL tears, MCL and LCL tears, groin pulls, Neck sprains and strains, Shoulder injuries—ie. Rotator cuff tears, separations and dislocations, bruises and contusions, concussions, hamstring and quadriceps strains.

 Common Wrestling Injuries